Briefly describe your path as an entrepreneur since you started the university. What did you do in these almost 3/4 years?

 Most importantly, we got over 10,000 happy customers that we helped solve a problem

-What is the ROI (return on investment) when it comes to the cost of the faculty?
+What is the ROI (return on investment) when it comes to the cost of the university?
 Was it worth it?
 Why?

-How did the colleagues, experts or faculty staff influence your development as an entrepreneur?
+How did the colleagues, experts or university staff influence your development as an entrepreneur?